 What do infants know?
 Are infant cognitive abilities innate based on brain structure or learned?
 Recent research shows that infants have surprising mental abilities, despite their inability to move.
 Infants learn languages better than adults.
 Infants are not as good as adults with numbers but start with much more math ability than previously thought.
 It has been difficult to find out how much they know until recently because they can’t tell us.

 Infants know much more than they are able to say or gesture.
+At six months old they start to show lots of signs of development and can begin to use more advanced play equipment.
+For example, you can safely put them into a baby swing chair and they’ll be entertained while you get on with other things.
 They make sounds; then they babble; then words usually appear at one year and large vocabulary at two.
+Reading and listening to books and kids stories can encourage the talking process very well.
 Despite motor difficulties, recently, infants have been shown to receive and understand much more information than had been considered.
 This research has found several major areas of language development in infants.

 Infants, also, understand how objects interact with each other, as well as people and their behavior and goals.
 They understand the geometrical relationship of forms.
 Surprisingly they understand the notion of communication, probabilities and the fact that others have mental states.
 All of these skills start immediately at birth and gradually become greater.